Chart Color Schemes

 Employment conditions in Dunlop remain below the national average according to AreaSearch analysis

-Conversely, professional & technical services employ only 8.6% of local workers, lower than ACT's 11.1%.
-Limited local employment opportunities are indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 0.0%, labour force grew by 0.9%, leading to a 0.8 percentage point rise in unemployment.
-In contrast, ACT saw employment grow by 1.4% and unemployment fall by 0.2%.
-State-level data up to 25-Nov-25 shows ACT employment grew by 1.19% year-on-year, with an unemployment rate of 4.5%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Dunlop's employment mix suggests local employment should grow by 6.4% over five years and 13.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, professional & technical services employ only 8.6% of local workers, below the ACT's 11.1%.
+The area appears to have limited local employment opportunities, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, employment levels increased by 0.0%, labour force grew by 0.9%, resulting in an unemployment rise of 0.8 percentage points.
+In contrast, the ACT saw employment rise by 1.4%, labour force grow by 1.2%, and unemployment fall by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Dunlop's employment should increase by 6.4% over five years and 13.1% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.

 Frequently Asked Questions - Employment